Skip to main content

 );

-Send raw
+Send Raw

-import Mailer from '@adaptivestone/framework/services/messaging/email/index.js';
+import Mailer from "@adaptivestone/framework-module-email";

 const result = await Mailer.sendRaw(

-this.app, //framework app
+this.app, // framework app

-'<html><body><h1>Email html body</h1></body></html>', //HTML body of email
+"<html><body><h1>Email html body</h1></body></html>", // HTML body of the email

-Render template
+Render Template

 const { subject, text, inlinedHTML, htmlRaw } = await mail.renderTemplate();